pschool-in/curriculum/content/grammar/adjectivie/adjective-group.md

 (adjective-3)

-## Group
+## Group ( can be labeled as Adjective vs Non-adjective)

-Identify which one of the following is an adjective and which is not.
+Identify the adjectives from the group of words and add them into the appropriate box.

 Adjective